nuriath/Javascript-Quiz/README.md

 # Javascript-Quiz
-This is a quiz about javascript
+This is a javascript quiz board

 Mwangaza Nuriath